Why I make Soy Candles

-Here’s what to do if you don’t have any wax buttons to hand.
+Here's what to do if you don't have any wax buttons to hand.
 Pour a small amount of the soy candle wax into your jar (enough to cover the bottom of the glass).
-Place a wick into the wax in the centre of the jar and either hold it place until the wax hardens or hold it in place with a peg.
+Place a wick into the wax in the center of the jar and either hold it in place until the wax hardens or hold it in place with a peg.
 Fill up the jar with more melted wax almost but not quite up to the top of the jar to allow for the melted wax to pool when the candle is burning.

 Leave your lovely scented soy candles to harden overnight.
 Don't be tempted to light them beforehand because I can tell you now, they won't burn properly if you do – impatient person right here!
 Don't try to speed up the process by putting them in the fridge either unless you want cracks all over your candle - yes, I tried that one too!

 Once you've allowed your scented soy candles to harden overnight, they should look smooth and creamy on top.
 Now you can cut the wick if it's a little long and attach my lovely labels.
 If you print them out on plain printer paper you will need to use some double-sided sticky tape or Pritt-stick to attach the labels to the glass.